k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 Project Manager, 2013-2015

 - Managed web design and software build projects for multiple clients including YMCA of the USA, Coyote Logistics, Dharma Merchant Services, the Illinois Green Economy Network and Feeding America.
-- Collaborated with clients and production team to define project requirements, features and user experience.
-Created project briefs, user flows, user story documentation, timelines, budgets and reports
+- Collaborated with clients and production team to define project requirements.
+Created product backlogs, user flows, prototypes, timelines, budgets and reports
 - Grew accounts by $480,000 across seven projects.
 - Developed digital strategy metrics model to connect client business goals, audience goals, content and KPIs.
 Model now used in all project work and featured in book co-authored with company founder: Return on Engagement.